Page updated May 18th, 2019.

 I am not alone in coming to this conclusion.
 Two kinds of attempts are today in progress to take over from non-extensible reduction fisheries and supply more LC-PUFA to aquaculture in the context of its global expansion.

 - Aerobic fermentation of an heterotrophic microalgae discovered in muddy marine waters and fed with cane molasses in tanks.
 AlgaPrime DHA is produced by Corbion for BioMar.
-Veramatis, a joint venture of DSM and Evonik, produces a similar omega 3 algal oil.
+Veramatis, a joint venture of DSM and Evonik, produces a similar omega 3 algal oil with corn derived sugar.
 Compared to forage fish reduction, it is a costlier process reserved for high-end markets.
 And what about the natural well balanced diet profile with a production based only on one single compound ?

 - Genetically modified canola, with an added gene of a microalgae, will start to be planted this year in Australia (Nuseed's Aquaterra) and by 2020 in the USA (Cargill's Latitude).
-This technology is able to flood the market with its cheap alternative, but without any ethical consideration, especially in weak and sometimes corrupted developing nations.
+This technology is able to flood the market with its cheap alternative, but without any ethical consideration (try to find any reference to genetic manipulation in their web presentation above), especially in weak and sometimes corrupted developing nations.
 The natural well balanced diet profile is also missing.

-Anyway, these compounds are only suitable to "modern" agri-food industries which is fond of cracking technologies since the nineties.
+Anyway, these compounds are only suitable to "modern" agri-food industries which is fond of cracking technologies.
 Thanks to mechanical (heat, freezing, pressure) or chemical (organic solvent, surfactant, acid or alkali) denaturation processes, each constituent of a natural food is separated in several low-cost nutri-functional compounds, whose sum brings in more money than the original food could have brought.
 A catalog lists and allows then to combine different components in any wanted food, with the needed biochemical composition, aspect, flavour and palatability.
 This is the origin of junk-food, "la malbouffe" as we call it in France, ready to eat meals strongly suspected to develop diabetes, cardiovascular failures and hormonal dysfunctions with their related chronic diseases.
-The same occurs in feed industry.
+The same occurs in feed industry's pellet manufacturing.
 We are not only what we eat, we are also what we feed.
 Biochemists should use their knowledge to enhance food production in accordance with nature's laws and not against them.
 This comes from the heart.
-Let it be said, I believe in organic farming with some biodynamic precepts, permaculture and multi-trophic aquaculture to feed the world.
+Let it be said, I believe in organic farming with some biodynamic precepts, permaculture and multi-trophic aquaculture to feed the world, rather than in GMOs and the present industrialisation of animal husbandry.

-My ambition is to develop a natural and healthy animal protein source in the high sea desert, fare enough to provide long chain omega 3 rich feed to fish farms around the world.
-Thus, fish farming would be able to provide a healthy food for us, and forage fish will remain in sea to nourish penguins, seals, dolphins, whales, sharks, seabirds... and wild fish from upper trophic levels we also want to catch and to eat.
-Rather than just looking down on how fisheries and aquaculture are managed nowadays, I suggest the whole process to be re-thought in a pragmatic way.
+My ambition is to develop a natural and healthy animal protein source in the high sea desert, far enough to supply some long chain omega 3 rich feed to fish farms around the world (first to family pons and small scale plants).
+Thus, fish farming would be able to provide a healthy food for us, and forage fish will remain at sea to nourish penguins, seals, dolphins, whales, sharks, seabirds... and wild fish from upper trophic levels we also want to catch and to eat.
+Rather than just looking down on how fisheries and aquaculture are managed nowadays, I suggest the whole process to be re-thought in a pragmatic way to the benefit of all, as well to fishfarms, as to marine ecosystems and artisanal fisheries.
 The main thread of my reflection is based upon an implacable logic:

 "The better we aquaculture, the less we fish, and let the oceans live"